‘Mass Effect: Andromeda’ Trailer Debuts, Showcases Anticipated New BioWare Video Game [Video]

 Mass Effect: Andromeda is the latest game in the acclaimed Mass Effect series from video game company BioWare.
 Unlike the first three games in the series, which explored the adventures of main character Commander Shepard, the new Mass Effect: Andromeda takes players to an entirely new galaxy and features a new cast of characters.

-The new Mass Effect: Andromeda takes its name from the Andromeda galaxy, where the action of the new video game takes place, set 600 years after the events of the initial Mass Effect trilogy of games.
-The new galaxy is populated by new alien species as well as ones familiar to Mass Effect fans, as cryogenic ships have taken refugees from the Milky Way galaxy to Andromeda.
+The new Mass Effect: Andromeda takes its name from the Andromeda galaxy, where the action of the new video game takes place 600 years after the events of the initial Mass Effect trilogy of games.
+The new galaxy is populated by new alien species, as well as ones familiar to Mass Effect fans as cryogenic ships have taken refugees from the Milky Way galaxy to Andromeda.
 The player takes control of either Scott or Sara Ryder, depending on the preference of the player, to explore the science fiction setting aboard a ship called Tempest.
-The Ryder characters are siblings and Pathfinders, part of the Andromeda Initiative, explorers who must travel the galaxy searching for resources and planets fit for settlement and colonization.
-Of course, not everyone in the Andromeda galaxy is pleased about this exploration from outsiders, leading to the central conflict of the game’s narrative arc.
+The Ryder characters are siblings and Pathfinders; part of the Andromeda Initiative, and explorers who must travel the galaxy searching for resources and planets fit for settlement and colonization.
+Of course, not everyone in the Andromeda galaxy is pleased about this exploration by outsiders, leading to the central conflict of the game’s narrative arc.

 A few exciting developments in the new Mass Effect: Andromeda are related to the “open world” quality of the game.
 “Open world” style role-playing games are known for offering a maximum of options to complete the goals of the game, allowing for diverse play styles to suit the personality of a given player.
 In this case, a Mass Effect: Andromeda player can choose to visit a multitude of in-game planets in any order, and the landscapes of those planets themselves are largely open to individual exploration.

 The character class system has also been revamped from the initial Mass Effect games.
-Instead of the fixed six classes of the original trilogy, players can choose to focus and specialize in any skills, based on the new skill system.
-As discussed in an article from The Guardian, players can accrue “class specializations,” leading thus to new skills, weapons, and abilities.
+Instead of the fixed six classes of the original trilogy, players can choose to focus and specialize in any skills based on the new skill system.
+As discussed in an article from The Guardian, players can accrue “class specializations,” leading to new skills, weapons, and abilities.

 Let us introduce you to the angara. pic.twitter.com/PnawwxaY5x